CodeFromAnywhere/typerepo/modules/new-template/README.md

 NB: relative paths must be relative to OPERATION ROOT, not src root!
 They must also lead to files in src, this thing is still buggy otherwise!

 TODO: Remove the buggyness

-## 📄 newOperation (exported const)

-## How to create a package/operation?

-This cli creates the correct tsconfig.json, package.json, .gitignore, folder setup, so you can get started immedeately.

-Returns either the `operationBasePath` of the created operation, or undefined if something went wrong

 ## 📄 newTemplate (exported const)